Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • excess nutrition;

-• improper operation of special respiratory equipment, which is used during surgical operations - when the patient is under anesthesia.
+• improper operation of special breathing equipment, which is used during surgical operations - when the patient is under anesthesia.

 Internal provocateurs are represented by the following list: